December 21, 2021

 (1) Allocate Resources Based on Impact

-With UR teams operating under resource constraints, it’s imperative to allocate resources towards the strategies that will have the maximum impact.
+With University Recruitment teams operating under resource constraints, it’s imperative to allocate resources towards the strategies that will have the maximum impact.
 Three areas stand out here:

 First, expand recruitment.
-Over half of UR teams listed sourcing and converting a more diverse set of candidates as a top challenge to meeting their DEI goals.
+Over half of University Recruitment teams listed sourcing and converting a more diverse set of candidates as a top challenge to meeting their DEI goals.
 And with teams focusing on similar pools of students, this will continue to be a challenge.

 But, there are still multiple pools of candidates that remain overlooked.
-First-gen students, students from community colleges, and older or returning students all tend to be more racially and socioeconomically diverse than other college students, but they’re frequently left out of company diversity initiatives.
+First-generation college students, students from community colleges, and older or returning students all tend to be more racially and socioeconomically diverse than other college students, but they’re frequently left out of company DEI initiatives.
 Expanding recruitment to these groups has the potential to have a large impact on increasing equity in hiring.

 Second, attend to intersectionality.
 Intersectionality considers how different identities (e.g. gender and race) are experienced simultaneously, rather than additively, and shape outcomes in unique ways for different groups of people.

 When policies and initiatives fail to consider intersectionality, they can actually undermine DEI by helping certain groups at the expense of others.
-Most UR teams are already collecting data on race and gender separately, but being able to look at these simultaneously is the next important step.
+Most University Recruitment teams are already collecting data on race and gender separately, but being able to look at these simultaneously is the next important step.

 Third, invest in systems and procedural change.
 Many DEI initiatives emphasize the importance of training, and while diversity training can have a positive impact, results are mixed.